gungoronline/Photto/README.md

 - Version 0.4.0 has launched.
 (ZoomTouchView added.
 ImageView Supported Pinch Zoom and Double-Touch Zoom)
 ## 27.02.2020
 - Version 0.5.0 has starting development.
 The new version comes with the BitmapBuilder class.
-- BitmapBuilder Type1 and Type2 is OK !
+- BitmapBuilder Type1, Type2 and Type3 is OK !
+## 02.03.2020
+- BitmapBuilder Type4 and Type5 yet created !

 # Maybe later...
 (0.5.0)
 - You got a new idea?
 Send a message to: contact@serifgungor.com